creativescala/case-study-gradient-descent/docs/symbolic-differentiation.md

 Now go ahead an implement `simplify`.
 You may choose to implement the basic simplification we described above, or to iterate the basic algorithm until you reach a fixed point.

+Once you've implemented simplification, you may want to extend your algorithm to handle more cases.
+A good next step is to simplify expressions involving multiplication by \\(1\\) or addition by \\(0\\).

 ## Gradient Descent

 With all the above in place we have everything we need to differentiate an expression and calculate the gradient at a particular point.
 This in turn means we can implement gradient descent.
+(You might want to skip this as we're going over concepts we've already covered in the section on numerical differentiation.)

 We don't have the \\(\sin\\) function (and it's derivative, \\(\\cos\\)) in `Expression`.
 You could add it, if you wanted, but it's simpler to use a different function that we can represent in `Expression`.
 For example, we could use a cubic function \\(f(x, a) = ax^3 \\).
 There is cubic data in `Data.scala`.
-The example below shows 40 points randomly sampled from a cubic function, with added noise, and plots it against a cubic for which you can vary the parameter \\(a\\).
+The example below shows 40 points randomly sampled from a cubic function, with added noise, and plots it against a cubic for which you can vary the variable \\(a\\).

 @:doodle(draw-cubic-plot, Cubic.drawCubicPlot)